-- [34] The accused further told this Court that his biological mother Mavis Maziya saw him when he returned home at 10pm.
+[25] The accused further told the Court that his biological mother Mavis Maziya saw him when he returned home at 10pm.
 His mother testified on his defence and told the Court that the accused returned home at about 11pm but she could not deny whether he left again because she was drunk.
 She further told the Court that PW7 had stayed with them in their one-roomed house for a month; however, this evidence was denied by PW7 and certainly not corroborated by PW4.
 She further testified that the accused and PW7 exchanged clothing including the purple jacket; however, it is the evidence of PW7 that both of them had purple jackets, and, that the one which was bloodstained belongs to the accused.
 This piece of evidence was not disputed by the defence.
-More importantly, the evidence of PW10 put it beyond doubt that semen was found in the vaginal swabs taken from the deceased, and, that the purple jacket contained the deceased's blood. - Under cross-examination she conceded that since she was drunk she could not deny that the accused left home after 11pm.
+More importantly, the evidence of PW10 put it beyond doubt that semen was found in the vaginal swabs taken from the deceased, and, that the purple jacket contained the deceased's blood.

+Under cross-examination she conceded that since she was drunk she could not deny that the accused left home after 11pm.
 She further conceded that she doesn't recall which jacket the accused was wearing on the 11th May 2011.
-She also conceded that the accused's age might be twenty seven as suggested by the police, and she further denied knowledge of his age.
-The accused had told the Court that he was fifteen years when the offence was committed and the Crown had disputed such evidence.
+She also conceded that the accused's age might be twenty-seven as suggested by the police; and, she denied knowledge of his age.
+The accused had told the Court that he was fifteen years when the offence was committed, and, the Crown had disputed such evidence.

-- [36] It is apparent from the above evidence that the Crown has proved the commission of both offences as charged beyond reasonable doubt.
-The accused set out to sexually assault the deceased but when she resisted, he stabbed her to death.
-The scratch-marks on his face bear evidence of the resistance. - [37] In the case of Mandla Mlondolozi Mendlula Criminal Appeal No. 12/2013 at para 28, I quoted with approval my earlier judgment in the case of William Mceli Shongwe v.
-Rex Criminal Appeal No. 24/2011 at para 46 where I stressed the law as follows:
+[26] It is apparent from the above evidence that the Crown has proved the commission of both offences as charged beyond reasonable doubt.
+The accused raped the deceased but when she resisted, he stabbed her to death.
+The scratch-marks on his face bear evidence of the resistance.

+In the case of Mandla Mlondolozi Mendlula Criminal Appeal No. 12/2013 at para 28, as well as in the case of William Mceli Shongwe v.
+Rex Criminal Appeal No. 24/2011 at para 46, I had occasion to say the following with regard to a murder case: